Jakkrith/Chamfer.js/README.md

-# Chamfer.js

-Given any HTML element, use Chamfer.js to make it have chamfered borders and optionally a solid fill.
+Given any HTML element, use Chamfer.js to make it have **chamfered borders/stroke** and optionally a solid fill.

 ![](https://github.com/MISoftware/Chamfer.js/raw/master/img/demo.png)

-## Usage
+# Usage

 Include ResizeObserver.js polyfill: